frajimmor2/tfg-audit-automation/README.md

-# tfg-audit-automation
+# rep0rterman

-A command-line tool to automate system audits with Metasploit.
+A command-line tool to automate system audits with Metasploit and Searchsploit.
+It is supported by some ollama LLMs.